-Phase One: From October 8, 2018, through October 31, 2018, the UNCA will coordinate with local officials to deliver food, resources and logistical support.
-The UNCA has successfully established distribution channels throughout the Florida panhandle and neighboring areas and is narrowing its focus to identify underserved populations within the impacted regions.
+Phase One: From October 8, 2018, through October 31, 2018, the UNCA coordinated with local officials to deliver food, resources and logistical support.
+The UNCA successfully established distribution channels throughout the Florida panhandle and neighboring areas and is narrowing its focus to identify underserved populations within the impacted regions.

 Phase Two: From October 31, 2018, through December 31, 2018, the UNCA provided various recovery-based initiatives including: